 - Can my company, with its current structure, handle any additional business?

-There is another question for those that do currently have an answering service: Am I getting sufficient value from my current HVAC telephone answering service to justify their monthly bill?
+There is another question for those that do currently have an answering service: Am I getting sufficient value from my current HVAC telephone answering service to justify its monthly bill?

-Many years ago Yellow Pages advertising was the main form of marketing for most businesses.
+Consider this situation: Many years ago, yellow pages advertising was the main form of marketing for most businesses.

-Someone in their office would answer the phone during the day, typically from 8-5, a total of 45 hours per week.
-But the remaining 123 hours per week, their phone went unanswered or had voice mail.
+Someone in their office would answer the phone during the day, typically from 8 a.m. to5 p.m., a total of 45 hours per week.
+But the remaining 123 hours per week, their phone went unanswered or went to voicemail.

 What Makes an Answering Service Good?

 A good answering service will:

 - Answer the phone promptly.
 Three rings or fewer is the industry standard.